natashamoorfield/calmarendian-date/ROADMAP.md

     season: int = self.season.number,
     week: int = self.week.number,
     day: int = self.day.number
-)
+) -> CalmarendianDate
 ```
 Return a date with the same value, except for those parameters given new values by whichever keyword arguments are specified.

+Although CalmarendianDate objects are not strictly immutable, this method does not change the current instance, it returns a fresh object with the new value.

 ```
 CalmarendianDate.timetuple()
 ```
 Return an object containing all the elements needed to completely define a Calmarendian date-time object.
+The exact structure of this timetuple is currently _undefined_.

 ```
 CalmarendianDate.toordinal(day_ref_descriptor: DayRefDescriptor)